geoserver/geoserver.github.io/_posts/2022-05-24-geoserver-2-21-0-released.md

 This is a first release of the new stable branch of GeoServer and is made in conjunction with GeoTools 27.0 and GeoWebCache 1.21.0.

-  * This is likely to be the last release that supports Java 8 and we encourage users to start to make the transition to Java 11 during the lifetime of this branch.
+  * GeoServer now supports Java 17!
+This is likely to be the last release that supports Java 8 and we encourage users to start to make the transition to Java 11 during the lifetime of this branch.
   * Thanks to everyone who help tested the release candidate on and off list: Daniel Calliess, Georg Weickelt, Stefan Overkamp,  Nicolas Matzick, Sander Schaminee, Jose Garcia, Rosa Briones, Jody Garnett, Andrea Aime, Ian Turton.